arch-sovren/THM_RED_ROOMS/README.md

 Clear documentation of attack paths and findings

--Purpose of This Repository
+# Purpose of This Repository

 These reports are not copy-paste walkthroughs.
 They are written as structured notes intended to simulate real-world pentest documentation.

-This repository exists to help me:
+## This repository exists to help me:

 Develop a consistent penetration testing methodology